-Compensation - Payment of the game officials will be handled by a third-party service (Dwolla).
-Each institution will be invoiced for their share of the compensation and travel/expense reimbursements for the game officials.
-The fees and travel/expense policies shall be set by the Conference office and athletics directors.
+Compensation - Payment of the game officials will be handled by the conference office.
+Each institution will be invoiced for its share of the compensation and travel/expense reimbursements for the game officials.
+The Conference office and Athletics Directors shall set the fees and travel/expense policies.